massif-press/lancer-data/README.md

 ## Weapon Effects

-Effects are eqipment abilities that **do not** grant the player a new Action but **do** add or modify gameplay mechanics.
+Effects are equipment abilities that **do not** grant the player a new Action but **do** add or modify gameplay mechanics.
 The field should be used for "usage notes" (for lack of a better term) that have game-mechanical properties that cannot be modeled with Actions or Deployables, or may include representation elsewhere but involve player notes/choices that can't be modeled there (like the Hydra's Ghast Nexus), or any other sort of mechanically important detail that is unsuited for inclusion (like the rules for the Pegasus' Mimic Gun).
 An item takes only one effect.

 On Attack/Hit/Crit effects (like the Blackbeard's Chain Axe), are modeled in separate fields.
 A weapon may be given any combination of `on_attack`, `on_hit`, `on_crit`, and `effect` fields.